RSS feedLink to Irishpapermoney main page

 Lavery One Pound Note 1945

-Lady Lavery Pound note, Legal Tender Note, A Series
+Lady Lavery Pound note, Legal Tender Note, Series A

 The Central Bank Act, 1942 established the The Central Bank of Ireland in place of the Currency Commission and provided for the withdrawal of the right of note issue from the commercial banks, leaving the Legal Tender Notes the only banknotes issued in the Republic of Ireland, with notes of the commercial banks being issued in Northern Ireland only.